-Based on these level of service averages above, Santa Fe's park system already contains enough acreage and should have enough land for its immediate future needs to continue to meet a standard of 3 acres per 1,000 people.
-However, acreage alone does not provide an adequate measure of service provision.
+Based on these level of service averages above, Santa Fe's park is close to meeting a standard of 5 acres per 1,000 people if all park land were to be developed.
+However, developed parks are not equitably distributed.
+In addition, acreage alone does not provide an adequate measure of service provision.
 Many other variables should be considered when assessing the demands and needs of a community's parks and recreation infrastructure.

-While Santa Fe currently exceeds its adopted standards, future population growth will increase pressure on the availability of large tracts of open lands for purchase as future parks.
+While Santa Fe is close to meeting its adopted standards for the city as a whole, future population growth will increase pressure on the availability of large tracts of open lands for purchase as future parks.
 As the park system matures with increasing residential density in some areas (particularly to the southwest), other assessment techniques should be incorporated to gauge the community's need for additional lands, facilities and amenities, which include the following.